Halloween Havoc (2000)

-The 2000 Halloween Havoc was the 12th annual Halloween Havoc professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
-It took place on October 29, 2000, from the MGM Grand Garden Arena in the Las Vegas suburb of Paradise, Nevada for the fifth and final consecutive year.
+The 2000 Halloween Havoc was a professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
+It was the 12th annual Halloween Havoc and took place on October 29, 2000, from the MGM Grand Garden Arena in Las Vegas, Nevada.

-This was the final Halloween Havoc produced by WCW, as in March 2001, the World Wrestling Federation (WWF) acquired WCW; the WWF was then renamed to WWE the following year.
+This was the last Halloween Havoc produced by WCW, as in March 2001, the World Wrestling Federation (WWF, now WWE) acquired WCW; the WWF was then renamed to WWE the following year.
 In 2020, 19 years after the acquisition of WCW, WWE revived Halloween Havoc as an annual event for their developmental territory, NXT.

 In 2014, all of WCW's Halloween Havoc PPVs became available on WWE's streaming service, the WWE Network.

 Production

 Background

 Halloween Havoc was an annual professional wrestling pay-per-view event produced by World Championship Wrestling (WCW) since 1989.
 As the name implies, it was a Halloween-themed show held in October.
-The 2000 event was the 12th event in the Halloween Havoc chronology and it took place on October 29, 2000, from the MGM Grand Garden Arena in the Las Vegas suburb of Paradise, Nevada for the fifth consecutive year.
+The 2000 event was the 12th event in the Halloween Havoc chronology and it took place on October 29, 2000, from the MGM Grand Garden Arena in the Las Vegas, Nevada for the fifth consecutive year.

 Storylines

 The event featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 The professional wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events to build tension and culminate in a wrestling match or series of matches.
-Storylines were produced on WCW's weekly television shows, Monday Nitro and Thursday Night Thunder.
+Storylines were produced on WCW's weekly television shows, Monday Nitro and Wednesday Night Thunder.